Skip to main content

 Let’s start with some gift card basics.
 There are two main types of reward cards you can offer recipients: open loop and closed loop.

-Open loop cards, like prepaid Visa and Mastercard, are incredibly versatile digital rewards.
+Open loop cards, like prepaid Visa® and Mastercard®, are incredibly versatile digital rewards.
 They can be used where Visa and Mastercard is accepted, whether in-store or online, making them ideal for general rewards and incentives.
 Some open loop cards, like the Giftbit Virtual Prepaid Mastercard, can even be used internationally, making them great options for global rewards programs.

 Overall, these cards give recipients the freedom to choose how and where to spend their funds, offering a level of flexibility that’s hard to beat.